AT&T Terms & Conditions

 $2 million saved

-For 11% of orders placed over the phone, our customers failed to accept terms, and their orders never shipped.
-AT&T lost contracts, fees, and long term revenue from many of these customers.
+For 11% of orders placed over the phone, customers failed to accept terms, and their orders never shipped.
+AT&T lost contracts, fees, and long term revenue from most of these customers.

 Calls to Care